fhioki/map-/docs/source/input_file.rst

  * ``AZIMUTH`` - line azimuth angle with respect to the inertial reference frame [deg]
  * ``ALTITUDE`` - angle of declination at the fairlead [deg]
  * ``ALTITUDE_ANCH`` - line lift-off angle at the anchor [deg]

+The follow flags enable/disable features for each line they are applied to:

  * ``LINE_TENSION`` - line tension force magnitude at fairlead [N]
  * ``OMIT_CONTACT`` - ignore seabed boundary and treat line as freely hanging
  * ``LINEAR_SPRING`` - model the line as a linear spring.
 Intended for taut lines.